Creating a Catalog Price Rule

 If <span class="underlined">ALL</span> of these conditions are <span class="underlined">TRUE</span>: </ br>Attribute Set <span class="underlined">is</span> …

-Tap the is link, and choose the comparison operator that describes the condition to be met.
+Tap is and choose the comparison operator that describes the condition to be met.
 These options may include option for different comparisons such as matching values, not including or including at least one of a value, and great than, equal to, and less than a numerical amount.
 In this example, the options are “is” and “is not.”

 Select or enter values for the condition.
 Depending on the condition, you may select products from a grid or list, enter a numerical value, and so on.
 For this example, tap the (…) “more” link, and choose the attribute set upon which the condition is based.